How the Visitor Approval Process Works at Sampson Correctional Institution

 Walking into a facility for a visit can feel stressful—especially the first time.
 Knowing what entrance screening looks like and what might get you turned away helps you show up prepared with fewer surprises.

-The incarcerated person must add you to their visitor list, and you must complete and submit a visitor application.
-Facility staff must approve it before you can visit, and it can be denied for reasons like incomplete/false information, criminal history, involvement in the crime, or recent ex-offender status.
+Ask the incarcerated person to request the visitor application forms, then complete and return the application.
+Facility staff must approve it before you can visit, and it can be disapproved for reasons like incomplete or false information, certain criminal records, or other listed reasons.

 Trying to confirm someone is at Sampson Correctional Institution?
 Start with North Carolina's official offender search.
 Once you find them, save the OPUS number—you'll need it for mail and other paperwork.